-Sue: They must have shot this at dawn on a Sunday.
-The place is empty.
+Sue: They must have filmed this at dawn on a Sunday.
+The locals are all in bed.

 The Second Doctor tells Shockeye that he knows a really good place just around the corner.

-Dastari is searching the city for the Doctor when he’s distracted by a mad woman on a balcony.
+Dastari is searching the city for the Doctor when a mad woman standing on a balcony distracts him.

-Me: She’s got the horn for Trevor Horn.
+Me: I think she’s got the horn for Trevor Horn.